nordlicht/nordlicht/README.md

 Description
 -----------

-**mediabarcode** converts video files into colorful barcodes.
+**nordlicht** converts video files into colorful barcodes.
 It's heavily inspired by the [moviebarcode tumblr](http://moviebarcode.tumblr.com/movie-index).
 It takes the video's frames in regular intervals, scales them to 1px width, and appends them.
 The resulting barcodes can be integrated into video players for simplified navigation.

 Installation
 ------------